Hanwha Solutions: Products

 Chemical Division produced PVC (polyvinyl chloride) for the first time in South Korea.
 Including PVC, It also manufacturers other petrochemical products such as LDPE (low-density polyethylene), LLDPE (linear low-density polyethylene), CA (caustic soda), and TDI (Toluene Diisocyanate).

+LDPE is a polymer used in a wide variety of applications from daily consumer goods to high-tech industrial materials.
+In 1972, Hanwha Solutions succeeded in producing LDPE for the first time in South Korea, and are now producing wire and cable compounds, adhesives for hygiene products, and hydrogenated hydrocarbon resins.

 PVC is a general-purpose plastic widely used for applications such as synthetic leather, packaging, flooring, toys, and textiles.
 In 1966, Hanwha Chemical became the first company in South Korea to produce PVC.
 Now it focuses on manufacturing eco-friendly plasticizers developed by its own proprietary technology—such as ECO-DEHCH.